CFTC Files Charges of Massive $16 million Binary Options Fraud

 The complaint also extends to an international collection of companies controlled by Scharf, including:

-The CFTC’s Director of Enforcement, James McDonald, issued a statement explaining that, “…the fraudulent scheme here involved false claims of outsized profits, fake testimonials, and ‘guaranteed returns’.”
+The CFTC’s Director of Enforcement, James McDonald, issued a statement explaining that “…the fraudulent scheme here involved false claims of outsized profits, fake testimonials, and ‘guaranteed returns’.”
 McDonald further stated that the fraud scheme “was massive”, involving more than 8,000 clients and the misappropriation of more than $16 million.
-He stressed that filing the complaint was intended to send a message that the CFTC will continue to vigorously pursue binary options related trading fraud.
+He stressed that filing the complaint was intended to send a message that the CFTC will continue to pursue binary options related to trading fraud vigorously.
 The international scope of the case was acknowledged by McDonald in expressing the CFTC’s gratitude for the assistance of “international law enforcement partners”.

 The detailed complaint alleges that the fraud scheme has been going on since at least 2014 and involved fraudulent ad campaigns that used false promises to induce clients to purchase options trading systems and open accounts at the binary options trading firms operated by Scharf.

 The complaint further states that once clients deposited money with the trading firms, they could not get the money back.
 The money was funnelled to foreign corporations and overseas accounts, ultimately ending up in the coffers of Scharf, Shah, and Zilmil, or being used to pay their expenses.

 U.S. District Court Judge Brian J. Davis entered a Statutory Restraining Order on July 12th to freeze the financial assets of Scharf, Shah, and Shah’s company, Zilmil.
 The order also bars the defendants from destroying any books or financial records, along with granting immediate access to the documents to the CFTC.
 A hearing scheduled for July 26, 2017, will be held to decide whether to continue the asset freeze and also to address the issue of granting a preliminary injunction against the defendants.